Dorchester County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, the SCDMV will suspend your driver's license.
-The exact suspension period for a first offense varies in South Carolina, but it's typically around 6 months.
+If your blood alcohol concentration (BAC) was 0.08% or higher, the SCDMV will suspend your license.
+The length of the suspension varies based on prior DUI offenses.

 If You Refused Testing

-Implied Consent Law in South Carolina: By driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so carries its own set of penalties, separate from the penalties associated with a DUI conviction.
+Under South Carolina's implied consent law, by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusing to submit to a breath, blood, or urine test results in a longer license suspension than failing the test.

 The ALR/Administrative Hearing